 Well, you can’t do any of those things until you really declutter your whole house.
 Keep reading, it isn’t that bad if you lay out a plan.
 I’m going to help you with that.

 Take a minute and look around your house.
 Do you see stuff everywhere?

-Are your closets, cupboards, drawers, and basement all full?
+Are your closets, cupboards, drawers, and basement all full of stuff?